Every transformation is disjoint from almost every IET: Proof of Theorem

 Motivated by this proposition if ${\int_0 ^1 |T^{n}(x)-x| d\Leb < \epsilon}$ we say $n$ \emph{is an }$\epsilon$ \emph{rigidity time for} $T$.

-We will assume that the IETs are in a fixed Rauzy class $\mathfrak{R}$, which contains $d$-IETs (with some irreducible permutations).
-Let $r$ denote the number of permutations in $\mathfrak{R}$.
+Throughout this section we will assume that the IETs are in a fixed Rauzy class $\mathfrak{R}$, which contains $d$-IETs with some irreducible permutations.
+Let $r$ denote the number of different permutations IETs in $\mathfrak{R}$ may have.
 Let $\measure$ denote Lebesgue measure on $\mathfrak{R}$ (the disjoint union of $r$ simplices in $\mathbb{R}^d$).

 Proposition \ref{good} will be proved by showing that there is a particular reason for $\epsilon$~rigidity (called acceptable $\epsilon$ rigidity) that occurs often in many $P_i:=[2^i,2^{i+1}]$ (Proposition \ref{rig}) but rarely occurs for any fixed $n$ (Lemma \ref{estimate}).
-For every IET $S$, satisfying the Keane condition, and every $i$ there exists some $n$ such that $|C_{max}(M(S,n))| \in P_i$.
+For every IET $S$ satisfying the Keane condition, and every $i$ there exists some $n$ such that $|C_{max}(M(S,n))| \in P_i$.
 In general there can be more than one such $n$.